 Abstract: Required for all manuscripts in which the problem, the principal results, and conclusions are summarised.
 The abstract must be self-explanatory, preferably typed in one paragraph and limited to max.
 200-250 words.
 It should not contain formulas, references or abbreviations.
 Size 10, only the word Abstract. bold, justify.

 Later, also the Acknowledgements (if any) should be written in this format.

 Keywords: Keywords should not exceed five, not including items appearing in the title.
 The keywords should be supplied indicating the scope of the paper.
 Size 10, italic, justify, only the word Keywords must be bold.

 The authors should include Abbreviations and Nomenclature listings when necessary.

 Introduction: The introduction must clearly state the problem, the reason for doing the work, the hypotheses or theoretical predictions under consideration and the essential background.
 It should not contain equations or mathematical notation.
 Section numbering and headings begin here.
 A brief survey of the relevant literature, so that a non-specialist reader could understand the significance of the presented results.

-Materials and Methods: Provide sufficient details to permit repetition of the experimental work.
+Materials and methods: Provide sufficient details to permit the repetition of the experimental work.
 The technical description of methods should be given when such methods are new.